Find answers to common questions about the Master of Science in Data Science program.

 Do you admit students transferring from other graduate programs?

 Students in other programs are welcome to apply but are considered the same as other applicants.
 In particular, work from other programs cannot be applied to the MSDS program.

-We do, however, offer dual degrees with the University of Virginia School of Medicine, the Darden School of Business, and the University of Virginia School of Nursing, as well as other schools and departments.
-Learn more about our MD/MSDS dual degree, MBA/MSDS dual degree, and PhD/MSDS degree.
+We do, however, offer dual degrees with the University of Virginia School of Medicine, and the Darden School of Business.
+Learn more about our MD/MSDS dual degree, MBA/MSDS dual degree, and potential PhD/MSDS degree.

 Can you provide an informal or unofficial evaluation of my credentials to let me know my chances of being admitted?